by Svetlana Cheusheva, updated on

-Learn how to quickly change the color of the entire row based on a single cell's value in your Excel worksheets.
+Learn how to quickly highlight the entire row based on a single cell's value in Excel.
 Tips and formula examples for number and text values.

 Last week we discussed how to change the background color of a cell based on its value.
 In this article you will learn how to highlight entire rows in Excel based on a value of one cell, and also find a few tips and formula examples that will work with numerical and text cell values.